sky-write/sky-write.github.io/docs/_posts/2021-10-29-welcome-to-ar-social-messaging.markdown

 After some brainstorming, we have decided to call our app SkyWrite.

-We hope you enjoy following the development of SkyWrite
+We are excited to work on this project and we hope you enjoy the development process.